corentinbeaulieu/mpc/src/MPC_Lowcomm/MPC_Message_Passing.md

    ensure that the application enter a critical C/R section.
 3. `sctk_ft_checkpoint_prepare`: Prepare the checkpoint.
 As an example, it is calling disconnection protocols for network not supporting DMTCP interrupts.
-   This cannot be done during the init() becasue upper-layer has to do some things between them (synchronisations).
+   This cannot be done during the init() because upper-layer has to do some things between them (synchronisations).
 4. `sctk_ft_checkpoint`: emit a checkpoint request to DMTCP coordinator.
 This should be invoked only once for the whole application.
 The MPI layer will